-The date and venue are announced in conjunction with H&M's nine-month report as well as at hmgroup.com.
-The notice of the meeting is published in full usually five weeks before the meeting as a press release and in the newspaper Post- och Inrikes Tidningar and at hmgroup.com.
+The date and venue are announced in conjunction with H&M's nine-month report as well as at hmgroup. com.
+The notice of the meeting is published four to six weeks before the meeting as a press release and in the newspaper Post- och Inrikes Tidningar and at hmgroup.com.
 Publication of the notice is announced by an advertisement placed in the newspapers Dagens Nyheter and Svenska Dagbladet.
-Shareholders registered directly in the register of shareholders who have given notice of their attendance on time are entitled to participate in the meeting and vote for the total number of shares that they hold.
+Shareholders registered directly in the register of shareholders who have given notice of their attendance on time, are entitled to participate in the meeting and vote for the total numbers of shares that they hold.
 Shareholders who cannot be present in person may be represented by proxy.

 Shareholders wishing to have a particular matter considered by the meeting may submit a written request to the board at least seven weeks before the meeting.
-H&M's email address is also given in the press release for the notice of the meeting, for shareholders who wish to submit their questions in advance.
-All the material belonging to the meeting, including the minutes of the meeting, is available on the website in both Swedish and English.
+An email address to H&M is also provided in the press release for the notice of the meeting, for shareholders who wish to submit their questions in advance.
+All the material belonging to the meeting, including the minutes of the meeting, is available on the company's website in both Swedish and English.
 Extraordinary general meetings can also be held when there is a particular need to do so.